-Here is information about our summer workshop, July 22 through 24, 2022.
+Here is information about our summer workshop, July 25 through 28, 2024.

 About the workshop

-The Three-Day Workshop
+The Four-Day Workshop

-This three-day intensive course is designed for the beginner as well as for students with varying experience in the Alexander Technique.
+This four-day intensive course is designed for the beginner as well as for students with varying experience in the Alexander Technique.
 It provides the opportunity to study with teachers trained in a variety of schools.

 • 7 to 1 minimum student/faculty ratio